jasoncdavis/SSH2Influx/README.md

 A multiple regex match type processes through the command output in one pass, but assumes the same regex pattern match against multiple lines.
 Therefore, multiple matches may be found and associated to the measurement group produced.

-Consider a command output that has multiple line outputs (or records) related to similar items, such as CPUs, interfaces, processes, power supplies, etc.  A regex pattern could match against each item-record.
-There could be several matching groups.
+Consider a command output that has multiple line outputs (or records) related to similar items, such as CPUs, interfaces, process lists, power supplies, etc.  A regex pattern could match against each item-record and extract the same capturing group(s) from each item-record or line.

 An example of a multiple match type parameters YAML file can be found as [examples/sample-multiple.yaml](./examples/sample-multiple.yml)